Release Date: 01/26/2016

 The three winners for “best poster” from Butler are all part of the hospital’s Mood Disorders Research Program, which focuses on mood disorders like bipolar disorder, seasonal affective disorder, and the most common focus of Butler’s program, depression.
 The poster presentations are a recognized style of reporting on a research study’s hypothesis, methodology, implementation and outcomes in a one-page 24 inch by 36 inch document.
 The winners include:

 Kathryn K. Ridout, MD, PhD

 Dr. Kathryn Ridout’s poster highlighted a study performed under the mentorship of Audrey R. Tyrka, MD, PhD, director of research and director of the Laboratory for Clinical and Translational Neuroscience (LCTN) at Butler Hospital and professor of Psychiatry and Human Behavior at Brown.
-The study, part of Dr. Tyrka’s (NIH)-funded grant, examined a gene important in the stress response system and in the development of psychopathology in children.
+The study, part of Dr. Tyrka’s National Institutes of Health (NIH)-funded grant, examined a gene important in the stress response system and in the development of psychopathology in children.

 Samuel J. Ridout, MD, PhD

 Dr. Samuel Ridout’s poster detailed an analysis of data from an NIH-funded study by Linda L. Carpenter, MD, chief of the Butler Hospital Mood Disorders Program and professor of Psychiatry and Human Behavior at Brown.
 The research examined predictors of developing depressive disorder or symptoms of depression and anxiety.

 Dr. Almeida’s study highlighted effects of antidepressant medications in healthy controls, focusing on changes in self-transcendence (reflecting diminished subjective feelings of isolation) and their association with decreased activation in the prefrontal cortex of the brain during fear processing.